brombal/ambient/README.md

 #### `<AmbientSubscriber>` wrapper component

-The `AmbientSubscriber` wrapper component allows you to create an element that will re-render its contents when the state changes.
+The `AmbientSubscriber` wrapper component creates an element that will re-render its contents when the state changes.
 This is slightly simpler to use than the higher-order component, but it doesn't work with your component's lifecycle methods (e.g. `componentDidUpdate` will not be called because of a change the in Ambient state).